SGNet: Salient Geometric Network for Point Cloud Registration: The proposed Approach

 where ${\M W}^Q, {\M W}^K, {\M W}^V$, and ${\M W}^G \in \mathbb{R}^{d_t \times d_t}$ are the respective projection matrix for key, query, value, and similarity triangle encoding.

-\emph{\textbf{Saliency Cross-Attention.}} To learn the high-order inter-frame geometric salient features, we design a novel cross-attention layer to encode the high-order saliency feature for points in the candidate overlap region.
-For each point, $\hat{p}_i$ from the source and $\hat{q}_j$ from the target, we first minus the corresponding angle embedding between frames as distance in feature space.
-Then, we aggregate these three feature distances as an inter-frame similarity score (inspired by Eqn.14 in ~\cite{lee2011hyper}):
+\textbf{Saliency Cross-Attention.} To learn the high-order inter-frame geometric salient features, we design a novel cross-attention layer to encode the high-order saliency feature for points in the candidate overlap region.
+For each point, $\hat{p}_i$ from the source and $\hat{q}_j$ from the target, we first subtract the corresponding angle embedding between frames as distance in feature space.
+Then, we aggregate these three feature distances as an inter-frame similarity score (inspired by Eq.(14) in ~\cite{lee2011hyper}):

-where ${\M W}^Q, {\M W}^K, {\M W}^V$, and ${\M W}^H \in {\mathbb{R}}^{d_t \times d_t}$ are the respective projection matrix for key, query, value, and similarity triangle encoding.
+where ${\M W}^Q, {\M W}^K, {\M W}^V$, and ${\M W}^H \in \mathbb{R}^{d_t \times d_t}$ are the respective projection matrix for key, query, value, and similarity triangle encoding.

-Since we conduct the attention in the candidate overlap region, ${\hat{p}}_i$ and ${\hat{q}}_i$ are candidate corresponding.
-The activated anchor point `y` in ${\M g}_{yij}^{\hat{{P}}}$ and ${{\M g}_{yij}^{\hat{{Q}}}}$ may not be the corresponding anchor point. `y` index denotes the third different anchor point selected by the max pooling from the source and target point cloud, respectively.
+Since we conduct the attention in the candidate overlap region, ${\hat{p}}_i$ and ${\hat{q}}_i$ are candidate correspondences.
+The activated anchor point 'y' in ${\M g}_{yij}^{\hat{{P}}}$ and ${{\M g}_{yij}^{\hat{{Q}}}}$ may not be the corresponding anchor point. 'y' index denotes the third different anchor point selected by the max pooling from the source and target point cloud, respectively.
 This behavior is because the candidate overlap region may contain outliers.
 Then, we encode a new superpoint feature in the overlap region through the three interleaved attention layers above.

-\subsection{Feature fusion and propagation.}
+\subsection{Feature Fusion and Propagation.}

 Given the extraction of salient geometric features from the high-order transformer's output, we combine these features with the patch-level KPConv superpoint features using a linear layer.
 The resulting combination serves as input for the upsampling layers.
 We anticipate that our learned global scale high-order consistent geometric features will benefit the dense point matching step in the patch correspondence neighborhoods.